Acetylsalicylsaeure/pymopac/README.md

 ## Tests

-done for Ubuntu 24 LTS and Fedora 40
+done for Ubuntu 24 LTS and Fedora 40,

+Python 3.9-12